How do I register?

 As long as you bring your passport and marriage certification, you will be ok.
 You can pick up your packet and participate.

 Packet Pick Up

 How do I get my race packet?

-Marathon, International Half-Marathon, U.S.-Only Half-Marathon and 5-Person Relay race packets MUST be picked up in person at the Health & Fitness Expo on either Friday, October 18 or Saturday, October 19.
-Packets for the 5K Run/Walk ONLY may also be picked up at the Expo or on race morning at the 5K Start line.
+Marathon, International Half-Marathon, U.S.-Only Half-Marathon and Marathon Relay race packets MUST be picked up in person at the Health & Fitness Expo on either Friday or Saturday.
+Packets for the 5K ONLY may also be picked up at the Expo or on race morning at the 5K Start line.

 Each year, we partner with charities for our Run for a Reason Program.
 When you designate an official charity, it does not mean that a portion of your registration fee goes to the designated charity; it instead means that you have the option to raise funds for your charity.
 In order to sign up with your chosen charity, check out the Official Charities section of our site.

 Please note that tech shirts do tend to run small.
 When you place your order for a shirt, we will make every effort to provide you the size requested.
 However, shirts are ordered months in advance of the event, based on estimates.
 Therefore, we may not have enough of every size available at the Expo.
 We advise you to arrive early in order to guarantee your size.